Andreas Bjelland Eriksen

 Andreas Bjelland Eriksen (born 23 March 1992) is a Norwegian economist and politician for the Labour Party.
-He has served as the Minister of Climate and the Environment since October 2023 and a member of the Storting for Rogaland since 2025.
+He served as the Minister of Climate and the Environment from October 2023 to September 2026 and a member of the Storting for Rogaland since 2025.
 He previously served as a state secretary from 2021 to 2023.

 Education

 Bjelland Eriksen has studied business administration at the Norwegian School of Economics and the Bocconi University in Milan, and law studies at the University of Oslo.

 Political career

 Youth league

 Bjelland Eriksen was at Utøya during the 2011 Norway attacks, but survived alongside his cousin Vebjørn Bjelland Berg.
 He also led the Rogaland branch of the Workers' Youth League from 2010 to 2012.

 Local politics

 Bjelland Eriksen was a member of the Rogaland County Council from 2011 to 2019.

 Parliament

 Eriksen was elected to the Norwegian parliament, the Storting, at the 2025 election.
-While serving in government, Solveig Vik has deputised for him.
+While serving in government, Solveig Vik deputised for him from October 2025 to September 2026.
+After leaving government in 2026, he joined the Standing Committee on Finance and Economic Affairs and additionally became the party's second deputy parliamentary leader.